skilesare/immortality/the_state/README.md

 ## The State

-Is 'The State' the bootstrap of society to super-society?
+Is 'The State' the bootstrap of society to supersociety?

 In this chapter I will discuss this possibility and look at questions that are brought up if it is.